-According to a Bloomberg News release, Janssen faces around 5,400 Risperdal cases nationwide (not all related to gynecomastia) and has set up a reserve to settle its Risperdal lawsuits, of which there are now more than 18,000.
+According to a Bloomberg News release, Janssen has set up a reserve to settle its Risperdal lawsuits, of which there are now more than 18,000.

 Johnson & Johnson also faces hundreds of lawsuits over its talc-based powders, which have been linked to an increased risk of ovarian cancer.

 We Can Help You

 ClassAction.com helps consumers hold drug companies accountable for their dangerous and defective medications.
 We have decades of experience handling these cases and a strong track record of getting victims the compensation they deserve.

 If you have suffered side effects after taking Risperdal, please contact us.
 Don’t wait; these cases are time-sensitive, and you may be entitled to compensation.